rails-inspire-django/django-turbo-helper/doc/source/main.rst

 Middleware
 ==========

-You can optionally install **turbo_response.middleware.TurboStreamMiddleware**.
-This adds the attribute *accept_turbo_stream* to your request if the Turbo client adds *Accept: text/vnd.turbo-stream.html;* to the header:
+You can optionally install **turbo_response.middleware.TurboMiddleware**.
+This adds the attribute *turbo* to your request if the Turbo client adds *Accept: text/vnd.turbo-stream.html;* to the header:

 .. code-block:: python

   MIDDLEWARE = [
       ...
-      "turbo_response.middleware.TurboStreamMiddleware",
+      "turbo_response.middleware.TurboMiddleware",
       "django.middleware.common.CommonMiddleware",
       ...
   ]